A General Framework for Joint Multi-State Models: Background

 From a methodological standpoint, MSMPs extend estimation strategies developed for Markov models, such as maximum likelihood or Bayesian inference, and can accommodate interval-censored or misclassified data \citep{frydman2005estimation}.
 This makes them a powerful and general tool for multi-state event history analysis.

 While both joint models and multi-state models offer powerful tools, they primarily address different facets of disease progression and have complementary strengths.
 Multi-state models excel at understanding the sequence and timing of discrete events, while joint models are adept at modeling continuous biomarker trajectories and their associations with event outcomes for dynamic prediction.
 The complexity of real-world diseases often necessitates a more integrated approach that can leverage the strengths of both frameworks.
 For instance, in prostate cancer, multiple types of relapse may occur successively (a multi-state process), and their risk is influenced by the dynamics of longitudinal biomarkers like PSA.
+Previous research has initiated this integration by linking longitudinal data with a multi-state process \citep{ferrer2016joint}, without allowing the modeling of recurrent events.